zopefoundation/groktoolkit/docs/reference/decorators.rst

 .. function:: require(name_or_class)

     The decorated method will be protected by the permission.
-Used in web service views such as REST or XML-RPC.

 :func:`grok.adapter/grok.implementer` -- declare an adapter factory